Overview

 The Bottom Line

-The HoneyStick Elf Canndy Mini embraced the minimalist philosophy completely.
-It didn't try to compete on features, battery life, or performance—it competed on pure portability.
-In that arena, it excelled.
+The HoneyStick Elf Canndy Mini went all-in on minimalism.
+It didn't try to win on features, battery life, or performance.
+Just portability.
+And there, it did the job.

-This product has been discontinued.
-If you own one, this information should help you understand and maximize your device.
-For current HoneyStick compact options, check out the Elf THC 510 Stick Battery, or browse our HoneyStick brand page for their full lineup.
+This one's discontinued.
+If you already own one, hopefully this helps.
+For current HoneyStick compact options, check out the Elf THC 510 Stick Battery, or browse the HoneyStick brand page for their full lineup.